devkiraa/Hang/ARCHITECTURE.md

-# Hang Sync Player - Technical Architecture
+# Hang - Technical Architecture

 ## System Overview

-Hang Sync Player uses a client-server architecture where video files remain local on each client machine, while only synchronization commands are transmitted over the network.
+Hang uses a client-server architecture where video files remain local on each client machine, while only synchronization commands are transmitted over the network.

 ## Architecture Diagram

 ```
 ┌─────────────────────────────────────────────────────────────────────┐
-│                        HANG SYNC SERVER                             │
+│                           HANG SERVER                               │
 │                     (Rust + Tokio + WebSocket)                      │
 ├─────────────────────────────────────────────────────────────────────┤
 │                                                                     │